 This page contains sample papers formatted in seventh edition APA Style.
-The sample papers show the format students should use to submit a course assignment and that authors should use to submit a manuscript for publication in a professional journal.
-If you are writing or publishing an APA Style paper in another context (e.g., for a dissertation), check with your instructor or publisher for additional formatting guidelines.
+The sample papers show the format that authors should use to submit a manuscript for publication in a professional journal and that students should use to submit a paper to an instructor for a course assignment.
+You can download the Word files to use as templates and edit them as needed for the purposes of your own papers.

 Sample papers from the Publication Manual